21 Awesome Things To Do in East Texas You’ll Love

 When fishing in the mighty Caddo Lake, there are more than 70 fish species to discover.
 Another way to take in the beauty of this natural lake is by canoeing or kayaking.
 You’ll find more than 80 kilometres (50 miles) of paddling trails with spectacular sights at every twist and turn.

-You can bring your own kayak set and equipment or rent a canoe at the park.
+You can bring your own kayak set and equipment, or the park office still rents canoes on a first-come, first-served basis (roughly $10 for one hour, $20 for three hours, at time of writing — you’ll need to be 18+ to rent).
 If you’d like to extend your visit, there are 46 campsites for a splendid stay.
 Additionally, you can rent a cosy cabin with options ranging from two to six-person cabins.

 Note: As there are alligators in the park, be sure to follow the necessary safety tips.